 Planning a large-scale wedding on a tight budget is a challenge for even the most experienced planner.
 Making the most of a wedding, regardless of its cost, consists of three key elements: help your clients to set priorities, use resources that your clients have available, and be creative.

-- Don't use limousines.
 If needed, a friend can drive the couple wherever they need to go.
-Alternately, you might advise your clients to rent a unique car for leaving the reception -- even at a couple hundred dollars, it's significantly less than a chauffeured vehicle!
-(If borrowed, the cost is nonexistent!)
+Alternately, you might advise your clients to rent a unique car for leaving the reception; even at a couple of hundred dollars, it's significantly less than a chauffeured vehicle (and if borrowed, the cost is nonexistent).

-- Cut way down on the flowers.
 Bridesmaids can carry a single, elegant stem or a tiny "kissing ball" instead of an elaborate bouquet.
 Groomsmen can wear boutonnieres of greenery rather than costly blooms.
-Tables can be made look just as festive with centerpieces made of wrought iron-style candelabras (often less than $15 apiece) as they would with huge floral sprays.
+Tables can be made to look just as festive with centerpieces made of wrought iron-style candelabras (often less than $15 each) as they would with huge floral sprays.
 Less conventional decorative touches, such as branches or berries, can be just as elegant and striking as the traditional flowers would be, at a fraction of the cost.
 If the simplified décor is part of an overall event theme, no one will know the couple had a tight budget.

-- Buy used!
-There are so many wedding purchases that can be made secondhand, and considering most wedding items are only used once -- and gently at that -- you can get many things at a steal.
+There are so many wedding purchases that can be made secondhand, and considering most wedding items are only used once—and gently at that—you can get many things at a steal.
 Wedding attire can often be rented or purchased from specialty consignment shops, while community bulletin boards such as those on The Knot frequently contain posts from brides trying to unload everything from vases to votives for next to nothing.

 Almost everyone knows someone with a knack for making things.
-Perhaps the bride or groom have an aunt who's a fabulous baker -- a traditional wedding cake may be too big a challenge, but what about cute wedding cupcakes?
-These are very trendy even at high-dollar weddings.
-A friend can be ordained online to perform the ceremony, saving anywhere from $300-$800.
-Just be sure to check the legal requirements for officiants in the state where the wedding is taking place!
+Perhaps the bride or groom has an aunt who's a fabulous baker; a traditional wedding cake may be too big a challenge, but what about cute wedding cupcakes?
+These are very trendy, even at high-dollar weddings.
+A friend can be ordained online to perform the ceremony, saving anywhere from $300 to $800.
+Just be sure to check the legal requirements for officiants in the state where the wedding is taking place.

 Music is a tremendously important part of a successful wedding, but hiring both live musicians for the ceremony and a DJ for the reception is budget overkill.
 A reputable DJ will be happy to provide recorded music and microphones for the ceremony at little if any, additional cost.